Java licensing

 Recommendations for IT Leaders

 • Create and update a Java inventory: Immediately start (or update) an inventory of all Java instances in your environment.
 Include version, vendor, location, and purpose.
-Update this regularly so it’s always current.
+Update this regularly to ensure it remains current.

-• Adopt a Java usage policy: Institute a policy that governs when Oracle Java can be used and when an open-source Java (OpenJDK or other vendor builds) must be used instead.
+• Adopt a Java usage policy: Institute a policy that governs when Oracle Java can be used and when an open-source Java (OpenJDK or other vendor builds) must be used in its place.
 Enforce this policy through change management and approvals.

 • Centralized Java control: Assign a responsible owner or team for Java licensing compliance.
-This team should approve any Oracle Java download or installation in the company and track licenses.
+This team should approve any Oracle Java downloads or installations within the company and track licenses.
 They should also interface with Oracle during any audit to ensure consistent communication.

 • Retain all relevant documentation: Keep all Oracle contracts, support renewals, and communications about Java licensing in an accessible repository.
 Also, keep records of past Java deployments and removals.
 These documents can be lifesavers in proving your compliance or entitlement.